Abdou-web-dev/mamane.tech-test/cypress/integration/comments.md

 # I've checked the appearance of product items and their details.

-# I've clicked on the address and CVV input fields and checked their attributes.
+# I've clicked on the address and CVC input fields and checked their attributes.

 # I've triggered the checkout process and checked for loading and non-loading states.